RussellLuo/kun/examples/usersvc/README.md

 # usersvc

-This example illustrates how to apply *Argument aggregation* in struct fields.
+This example illustrates how to apply *Argument aggregation* to struct fields.

 ## Generate the code